Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Introduction

 The contents of our present paper are organized as follows.
 In Sec.
-2, we very concisely mention the off-shell nilpotent (anti-)co-BRST and (anti-)BRST symmetry transformations.
+2, we very concisely mention the off-shell nilpotent (anti-)co-BRST and (anti-) BRST symmetry transformations within the framework of Lagrangian formalism.
 Our Sec.
-3 deals with the derivation of (anti-)co-BRST transformations by using the (anti-)chiral superfields and imposing on them the (anti-)co-BRST restrictions.
+3 deals with the derivation of (anti-)co-BRST transformations by using the (anti-)chiral superfields and imposing on them the symmetry motivated (anti-)co-BRST invariant restrictions.
 The subject matter of Sec.
-4 is the (anti-)BRST restrictions on the (anti-)chiral superfields that lead to the derivation of (anti-)BRST transformations.
-Finally, we make some concluding remarks and point out a few future directions for further investigations in our Sec.
-5.
+4 is the (anti-)BRST restrictions on the (anti-)chiral superfields that lead to the derivation of (anti-)BRST symmetry transformations.
+Our Sec.
+5 contains the theoretical material on the proof of nilpotency and absolute anticommutativity of the fermionic (anti-) BRST and (anti-)co-BRST charges.
+Finally, we make some concluding remarks and point out a few future theoretical directions for further investigations in our Sec.
+6.

-Our Appendix deals with the derivation of Curci-Ferrari (CF)-type conditions by the requirement of absolute anticommutativity properties between co-BRST and anti-co-BRST transformations as well as that of the BRST and anti-BRST.
+Our Appendix A deals with the derivation of the Curci-Ferrari (CF)-type restrictions by the requirement of absolute anticommutativity between the co-BRST and anti-co-BRST transformations as well as that of the BRST and anti-BRST.
+The subject matter of Appendix B concerns itself with the {\it natural} proof of the property of absolute anticommutativity and its connection with the {\it full} expansion of the superfields along the Grassmannian ($\theta, \bar\theta$) directions of the $(4, 2)$-dimensional supermanifold.
+0.5cm